- Education and Science

 Melanocytes, Langerhans Cells, and Merkel Cells

 Melanocytes are found in the bottom layer of the epidermis.
 These cells make melanin, a pigment which gives color to the skin.
 The pigment is transported to other epidermal cells.
 Melanin absorbs ultraviolet light, preventing it from damaging the body.
 It's important to realize that melanin doesn't completely protect us from UV light, however.
 An additional form of protection is needed when we are exposed to sunlight.

 Langerhans and Merkel Cells

 The epidermis also contains Langerhans and Merkel cells.
-Langerhans cells are found in the upper layer of the dermis and in some other body tissues as well as the epidermis.
-They are classified as a type of dendritic cell because they often have extensions called dendrites.
-Langerhans cells are part of the immune system, but it's not completely clear how they function.
+Langerhans cells are classified as a type of dendritic cell because they have extensions called dendrites at some point in their life.
+They are part of the immune system, but it's not completely clear how they function.
 Their biology is an active area of research.
-Merkel cells are located in the stratum basale close to the dermis.
+Merkel cells are located at the base of the epidermis.
 They lie close to nerve endings and are sensitive to light touch.